 With Network segmentation, each neighbourhood or subnetwork in your city is protected by its own wall, adding another layer of defence.
 If you detect a threat that has breached the outer wall, you can easily lock down a neighbourhood by stopping data flow, preventing the intruder from doing any damage.

 Micro-segmentation takes things one step further.
 With this technique in place, you can assign security policies to smaller sections of your network, even protect specific tasks and workload.
-Now, each building in your city has a security system, protecting it ‘round the clock and independent of your outer wall defences.
+Now, each building in your city has a security system, protecting it ‘round the clock and independent of your outer wall defences wherever these workloads reside.

 These security techniques use several methods to enforce their policies.
 The most efficient way is to monitor and control data traffic throughout a network.
-By cutting off areas under attack, the scope of the damage is minimised, and it’s easier to negate the threat.
+By cutting off areas that devices don’t need to connect to, the scope of the damage is minimised, and it’s easier to negate the threat.

 Why Should Your Business Segment Networks?

 A single layer of network protection, like a solitary firewall, is easy to manage but presents hackers inside and outside the system a large surface of attack.
 Often referred to as a flat network.

 Network segmentation creates multiple fall-back areas, creating layered defences around subnetworks.